michaelbrusegard/michaelbrusegard/README.md

   A simple voxel engine inspired by Minecraft, built with Rust and OpenGL for learning computer graphics and shaders.

 - **[Chess Evolved](https://github.com/michaelbrusegard/chess-evolved)**
-  An Android chess game with fancy abilities built in a computer architecture course using the Model View Presenter and Entitiy Component System architectural patterns.
+  A mobile chess game with fancy abilities built in a computer architecture course using the Model View Presenter and Entitiy Component System architectural patterns.

 - **[HelicopterPong](https://github.com/michaelbrusegard/HelicopterPong)**
   A desktop and Android pong game with helicopters in the background.